iaarchiver/MinimalScrollbar/README.md

 * transparent background for body's scrollbars and scrollbar-tracks
 * Increase scrollbar-size on hover, and minimize on hover-out
-* auto-hide scrollbars when idle
+* hide body's scrollbars automatically when idle

-- exclude some Google web services (Gmail, Groups, ChromeStore) for now.
+* exclude URL setting in option page